Groestlcoin/groestlcoin-maintainer-tools/README.md

 See `build-for-compare.py --help` for more information.

-Builds from current directory, which is assumed to be a git clone of the bitcoin repository.
+Builds from current directory, which is assumed to be a git clone of the groestlcoin repository.

 **DO NOT RUN this with the nocopy=1 flag set on working tree if you have any local additions, it will nuke all non-repository files, multiple times over.
 By leaving nocopy off (default) the git tree is copied to a temporary